AndersAndreen/TwoTrack/README.md

             user ??= User.Empty(); // step 6 (nullcheck)
             orders ??= new List<Order>(); // step 6 (final nullcheck)
 ```
 Here we get 14 lines with explicit try-catch and null coalescing.
-Also we have to remeber to log errors in two places instead of one.
+And one if-else statement.
+And we also have to remeber to log errors in two places instead of one.